PlusHaze/TrayNotification/README.md

 # Tray Notification

-_Tray Notification_ is a library for JavaFX that adds easy to use tray notifications for desktop computers.
+_Tray Notification_ is a library for JavaFX that adds easy-to-use tray notifications for desktop computers.
 There are 5 included notification types and 3 animation types, but users can create their own custom notifications.

 ___